Expert Guidance for Selling your property in Cascais

 How does the sale process work from offer to deed in Portugal?

-The typical sequence is: prepare documents → price + marketing strategy → buyer qualification → offer → reservation (optional) → CPCV (promissory contract) + deposit → buyer due diligence + financing → deed (escritura) → registration.
-Most failures happen between CPCV and deed due to paperwork, licensing, or financing.
+Most Portuguese property sales follow the same sequence: prepare documents → price and marketing strategy → buyer qualification → offer and negotiation → reservation (optional) → CPCV (promissory contract) + deposit → due diligence and mortgage approval → mortgage cancellation preparation (if any) → deed (escritura) or authenticated private document → registration.

 Practical timeline (what to expect):

-• Week 6–12: CPCV to deed (varies by buyer financing, due diligence, and scheduling)
+Week 6–12 (varies by financing, due diligence, scheduling)

 How are capital gains taxed in Portugal when you sell (resident vs non-resident)?